Abubakar Adam Ibrahim

-Abubakar Adam Ibrahim (born 1979) is a Nigerian writer and journalist.
+Abubakar Adam Ibrahim is a Nigerian writer and journalist.
 He was described by German broadcaster Deutsche Welle as a northern Nigerian "literary provocateur" amidst the international acclaim his award-winning novel Season of Crimson Blossoms received in 2016.

 Career

 Abubakar Adam Ibrahim was born in Jos, North-Central Nigeria, and holds a BA degree in Mass Communication from the University of Jos.

 His debut short-story collection The Whispering Trees was longlisted for the inaugural Etisalat Prize for Literature in 2014, with the title story shortlisted for the Caine Prize for African Writing.
-The collection was re-published by Cassava Republic Press for international distribution in 2020 and a French translation will be published in 2022.
+The collection was re-published by Cassava Republic Press for international distribution in 2020 and a French translation was published in 2022.

 In 2014 he was selected for the Africa39 list of writers aged under 40 with potential and talent to define future trends in African literature, and was included in the anthology Africa39: New Writing from Africa South of the Sahara (ed.
 Ellah Allfrey).
 He was a mentor on the 2013 Writivism programme and judged the Writivism Short Story Prize in 2014.
 He was chair of judges for the 2016 Etisalat Flash Fiction Prize.

 Ibrahim has won the BBC African Performance Prize and the ANA Plateau/Amatu Braide Prize for Prose.
 He is a Gabriel Garcia Marquez Fellow (2013), a Civitella Ranieri Fellow (2015) and a 2018 Art OMI Fellow.
 In 2016, Ibrahim was the recipient of the Goethe-Institut & Sylt Foundation African Writer's Residency Award and in March 2020 he was a Dora Maar Fellow.